supriyapandey15/Grocery-JDBC/README.md

 * Model
    The model represents the data layer of the application:
-** Product : A class representinh a product with attributes like 'id', 'name', 'price', 'quantity' and 'availability'.
+1.Product : A class representinh a product with attributes like 'id', 'name', 'price', 'quantity' and 'availability'.

+2.Shop : A class representing shop details with attributes like 'id', 'shop_Name','shop_Address','Gstno', 'contactNo', 'ownerName'.

+* View